peterdsharpe/AeroSandbox/README.md

 * Optimizer-friendly (design gradients and stability derivatives will be computed through automatic differentiation - perhaps with the autograd library?)
 * Visualization (visualization will be provided through an OpenGL-compatible library - perhaps PyVista?)

-# Bugs
+## Bugs
-Please report all bugs by creating a new issue at [https://github.com/peterdsharpe/AeroSandbox/issues](https://github.com/peterdsharpe/AeroSandbox/issues)!
+Please, please report all bugs by creating a new issue at [https://github.com/peterdsharpe/AeroSandbox/issues](https://github.com/peterdsharpe/AeroSandbox/issues)!

+Please note that, while the entirety of the codebase should be cross-platform compatible, AeroSandbox has only been tested on Windows 10.

-# Contributing
+## Contributing

 Thanks for your interest in helping with the development of AeroSandbox - contributions are always so welcome!